greenarmor/bamboo/docs/cli/database-setup.md

 - Updates `.env` with the selected `DB_*` values, creating the file if necessary.
 - Rewrites `etc/database.php` so `database.default` points at the chosen connection and the `connections` array contains your new settings.
-- Verifies the connection by instantiating `Illuminate\Database\Capsule\Manager` and attempting to obtain a PDO handle.
+- Verifies the connection by delegating to the selected strategy.
+PDO-backed drivers open a connection and obtain a handle; MongoDB uses the PHP client to issue a `ping` command.
 - Creates each requested table and inserts seed rows when the table is empty.

 The command prints messages for every action (connection verification, table creation, seed insertions, or skip notices) and exits with status `0` on success.
 Failures (such as connection errors) emit the error message to stderr and exit with status `1` so automation can detect misconfiguration.